 At home, products such as drain cleaners, oven cleaners, brick cleaners and rust removers, have the potential to cause a chemical injury if they come into contact with the skin or the eye.

-At work the risks increase significantly because the volume, concentration and variety of chemicals increases.
+At work, the risks increase significantly because of the volume, concentration and variety of chemicals increases.

 Associated problems are:

 The consequences following a splash with an aggressive chemical can result in a chemical injury (lesion)

 A chemical lesion is the local result of the reaction that corrosive or irritant chemical products have with biological tissue.